trashbirdecology/luisdva.github.io/_posts/2018-09-12-animate-untangle.md

         <figcaption>with facet wrapping</figcaption>
 </figure>

-For now, gganimate is only available on GitHub.
+For now, 'gganimate' is only available on GitHub.
 Once we have installed it, ‘transition_states’ does all the magic.

 {% highlight r %}
 ut_animation <-